The procedure for using the Library’s 3D printer is as follows:

 - If there is high demand, the Library will schedule only one print per day per person or entity.

-- The files will be readied for printing in MakerWare or other authorized software.
-The Library will view all files in MakerWare or other authorized software before printing.
+- The files will be readied for printing in MakerBot Print or other authorized software.
+The Library will view all files in MakerBot Print or other authorized software before printing.

 - It is sometimes difficult to estimate exact print times.
 Library staff will make an educated guess about the length of a job upon request.

-- The Library has green, gray, red, purple, white, clear, blue, yellow, orange, and black filament colors.
+- The Library has black, white, gray, clear (natural), blue, red, and yellow filament colors.
 If you have a color preference please state it when you submit your print file.
 Otherwise, the Library will make the color selection.

 III.
 Please note that procedures governing the use of the Library’s 3D printers are subject to change.